hepplerj/jasonheppler.org/content/page/low-impact.md

     <p>This page uses ~<strong>3.8kb</strong> of data.
 You've generated around <strong>0.31g</strong> of CO2 by visiting.</p>
   </div>
   <div class="metrics-right">
     <p>If this website received 10,000 visitors per month (far, far less than I usually get even in a year) that'd be the equivalent of 37.06kg of CO2.
 That's about as much CO2 as boiling 5,022 cups of coffee.
-Put another way, this webpage emits the amount of carbon that two trees absorb in a year.</p>
+Put another way, this website emits the amount of carbon that a single tree absorbs in a year.</p>
   </div>
 </div>